OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ## Activities
 ##### A. Maintenance of the attack pattern catalogue
-A central division of the company has to know about every hardware derivate and every software library which is used in any product at customer.
+A central division of the company has to know about every hardware derivate and every software library which is used in any product at the customer's.

-With this responsibility, this division has to monitor multiple appropriate feeds to keep the knowledge about security disclosers up to date.
+With this responsibility, this division has to monitor multiple appropriate feeds to keep the knowledge about security disclosures up to date.

-Further potential combined attacks must be investigated, documented and the risks has to be estimated.
+Further potential combined attacks must be investigated, documented and the risks have to be estimated.

-All the gathered information has to lead into "attack pattern" which must be stored in a structured database.
+All the gathered information have to lead into attack pattern, which must be stored in a structured database.

 ##### ASSESSMENT
 * Does your organization gather information about new vulnerability issues?
+- Every team knows whom to contact about newly found vulnerability issues. (no, some teams, half of the teams, yes)
+- All contracts with subcontractors require them to report security flaws they discover. (no, some, half, yes)
+- Feeds about vulnerability issues are monitored. (no, some, half, yes)
+- The company regularly checks for new sources for vulnerabilities. (no, yearly, half a year, every month)
-* Are these issues filtered to dedicated project, used hardware and software stacks?
+* Are vulnerability issues filtered to dedicated project, used hardware and software stacks?
+- Every project documents all used hardware and software, including 3rd party. (no, for some projects, for half the projects, yes)
+- A newly found vulnerability is immediately transmitted to all affected teams. (no, some, half, yes)
 * Are there project teams after final (serial) release responsible for these issues?
+- Every team or part of it has to maintain their project after the release (including security concerns). (no, for some projects, for half the projects, yes)
+- Developers consider 3rd party libraries in their development and testing lifecycle.

 ##### RESULTS
 * Company has improved security knowledge